simpleyin/ngx-websocket/README.md

 ***
 ## TODO
 1. reconnect automatically
-2. ability to remove callback function
+2. ability to remove callback function  (done)
 3. add execute level for each backfunction